Pr. Alban Denys - CHUV Lausanne, Switzerland

 Pr.
 Eric de Kerviler - APHP, Saint-Louis Hospital, France

 "The holy grail in CT-guided procedures is to be able to reach any target lesion quickly and safely.
 The IMACTIS system is a very powerful tool as it allows to plan complex trajectories and determine the entry point of the needle simultaneously.
-Intra-procedurally, the system is particularly efficient in difficult cases for which a double oblique trajectory is mandatory.
+Intra-procedurally, the system is particularly efficient in difficult cases for which a double oblique trajectory is mandatory, even with target near the diaphragm.
 For every procedure, the system also reduces the number of control scans, and therefore maintains the radiation as low a dose as possible for both patients and radiologists."

 Dr. Marco J.L. van Strijen, St. Antonius Hospital, Nieuwegein, The Netherlands